 You can now focus ONLY on what you don’t know.
 Isn’t that where your time should be spent?
 When all of the questions are crossed off, you just took the test.
 And guess what—you got an A!

-If you are using a flash card app most of them will automatically show you the things you get wrong more often and eliminate the things you know well.
+Again, a flash card app can will automatically show you the things you get wrong more often and eliminate the things you know well.

-The beauty of studying only what you don’t know is that you won’t over study.
+The beauty of only studying what you don’t know is that you won’t over study.
 Most students actually study too much.
 They get so worried that they might be missing something that they keep going over the same things again and again.
-It’s hard to believe that studying for exams can be a waste of time, but it often is.

 Sooner or later you will reach a point of diminishing returns.
-It’s time to stop.
-Your time is better spent getting other things done.
 When you know the answer to any question by heart, you know you’re done.
 You don’t have to guess.

-Trust your system and trust your instincts.
-If you took good notes, read carefully, and wrote good test questions, and self tested until you are confident you have it, you’re done.
-Don’t waste even more time continually looking at things you already know.
-Use that time to start reviewing for a different exam or getting ahead on your other assignments.
-Move on.
+Trust your system and your instincts.
+If you took good notes, read carefully, wrote good test questions, and self tested until you are confident you know it, you’re done.

 The night before your exam, all you need to do is take a quick glance down the test questions and review the few remaining difficult concepts.
 Then call it a night.